Development and publication of a Discussion Paper

 - as the first stage of an active agenda project carried out by the IASB.

-For discussion papers on agenda items that are under the IASB’s direction, or include its preliminary views, the IASB develops the paper or its views on the basis of analysis drawn from staff research and recommendations, as well as suggestions made by the IFRS Advisory Council, working groups and standard-setters and presentations from invited parties.
+For Discussion Papers on agenda items that are under the IASB’s direction, or include its preliminary views, the IASB develops the paper or its views on the basis of analysis drawn from staff research and recommendations, as well as suggestions made by the IFRS Advisory Council, Consultative groups and standard-setters and presentations from invited parties.

 All discussions of technical issues related to the draft paper take place in public sessions.